| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 FAQ

-Is TP-Link still safe to use in 2026?
-It’s legal to purchase and use TP-Link equipment.
-The FCC foreign router ban targets new imports and sales restrictions, not existing ownership.
-That said, TP-Link’s CVE track record is objectively worse than ASUS, and the ongoing regulatory proceedings add uncertainty.
+Existing TP-Link hardware is legal to own and use.
+The FCC ban targets new imports, not existing equipment, and software updates are permitted through March 2027.
+That said, TP-Link’s CVE history is objectively worse than ASUS, and the lack of a conditional approval adds supply chain uncertainty.
 Keep firmware updated regardless of brand.

-Does ASUS AiProtection cost anything?
 No. AiProtection (and AiProtection Pro on newer models) is included for the lifetime of the router with no subscription required.
-It runs Trend Micro’s commercial threat database and updates automatically.
+It runs Trend Micro’s commercial threat database and updates automatically at no ongoing cost.

-What’s the real-world difference between AX1800 and AX3000?
-In typical home office use — one person working from a laptop 20-30 feet from the router — the difference is minimal.
-Both exceed what most remote workers need for video calls.
+In typical home office use — one person on a laptop 20-30 feet from the router — the difference is minimal.
+Both exceed what most remote workers need for video calls and cloud apps.
 AX3000 matters if you have multiple heavy devices pulling large files simultaneously.

-Is WiFi 7 worth it for a home office in 2026?
 If your ISP plan is 500 Mbps or below, WiFi 6 is sufficient.
 If you have a multi-gig ISP plan, WiFi 7 hardware with 2.5G+ ports is worth it — the bottleneck becomes the wired ports before the wireless.
-The TP-Link BE550 at $190 is the most sensible entry point.
+The TP-Link BE550 at $199 is the most sensible entry point.

-Can I mix TP-Link and ASUS routers in a mesh setup?
 No. TP-Link EasyMesh nodes only work with other TP-Link EasyMesh hardware.
-ASUS AiMesh nodes only work with other AiMesh-compatible ASUS routers.
+ASUS AiMesh nodes only work with AiMesh-compatible ASUS routers.
 The two ecosystems don’t interoperate.

 Verdict